khaller93/esw-hcl-compiler/README.md

 ### Docker Image

-This repository provides a Dockerfile with which a small Docker image can be built as shown in the following command.
+This repository includes a Dockerfile that enables the creation of a compact Docker image, as demonstrated by the command below.

 ```
 docker build . --build-arg ESW_COMP_VERSION=latest -t yyyyy/esw-hcl-compiler:latest
 ```
-Built images can be found [here](https://hub.docker.com/repository/docker/khaller/esw-hcl-compiler/tags).

 ## Run

-The build creates a binary for your operating system and architecture.
-Then, you can execute the following command
+The build process generates a binary tailored to your operating system and architecture.
+Afterward, you can run the command outlined below:

 ```
 ./esw-hcl-compiler <configuration-directory> <output-directory>
 ```

 It will read in all configuration files that can be found in the given directory, and then write the JSON result of the compilation to the output directory.
-This directory can then be handed to the exploratory search application.
+This directory can then be handed to the [ESW](https://github.com/khaller93/es-web-app).

 ## Contact